endlos99/xdt99/doc/MANUAL.md

 Note that the original GPL syntax described in TI's _GPL Programmer's Guide_ is considered too arcane to be included in `xga99`.

-The native `xga99` syntax style is more "modern" in that it supports lower case sources, extended expressions, relaxed labels, local labels, and relaxed use of whitespace, including the relaxed syntax mode, similar to `xas99`.
-Both cross-assemblers also share the same preprocessor.
+The native `xga99` syntax style is more modern in that it supports lower case sources, extended expressions, relaxed labels, local labels, and relaxed use of whitespace.

+To assemble legacy sources written for the Ryte Data or RAG assemblers, we need to provide the _strict syntax option_ `-s`, which also disables various `xga99` extensions.
+To add the predefined symbols provided by the Ryte Data assembler, we can use the _Ryte Data symbols_ option `-R`.

+In contrast, the _relaxed syntax mode_ `-r` enables the least restrictive syntax, where whitespace can be used freely, but comments must be introduced by `;`.

+The `xga99` preprocessor is identical to the `xas99` one.

 As for `xas99`, warnings and errors are _colored_ by default, which may be controlled with the `--color` option.
 Frequently used options can be stored in